Eat These 5 Foods to Beat Belly Fat TodayArticle posted in: Nutrition

 2. Vitamin D-Fortified Dairy

-A 2013 study of overweight college students found that those whose weight-loss diets were supplemented with 600 IU of calcium and 125 IU of vitamin D lost about the same amount of weight as those on the same diet without the extra nutrients, but the calcium and D group lost more body fat mass and, importantly, belly fat than their counterparts.
+A 2013 study of overweight college students found that those whose weight-loss diets were supplemented with 600 IU of calcium and 125 IU of vitamin D lost about the same amount of weight as those on the same diet plan without the extra nutrients, but the calcium and D group lost more body fat mass and, importantly, belly fat than their counterparts.
 While the study participants took pills, you can get calcium from low-fat sources like D-fortified skim milk.
 Nondairy sources of calcium and vitamin D include canned salmon (with bones), calcium-fortified orange juice, and calcium-fortified tofu.

 Sipping tea, particularly the green variety, throughout the day, may help you lose weight by revving up your metabolism, but it also specifically targets belly fat, according to a study done in 2014 at the David Geffen School of Medicine at the University of California, Los Angeles.
 At work here may be a plant chemical called catechin which, in other research, stifles sugar and fat intake in the intestines—two things that can aid weight loss.
 The UCLA study also found that black and oolong teas help beat belly fat.